dashqua/ann/README.md

 A picture is worth a thousand words, just run the code and do your own modification.

+Note that SLP can only solve linearly separable problems.

 ### What's next ?